nieldk/hybrid_ids/README.md

 This project combines the functionality of an Intrusion Detection System (IDS) with an Intrusion Prevention System (IPS), written entirely in Python.

+## Want to contribute?

+Check out [CONTRIBUTION.md](CONTRIBUTION.md) for guidelines and setup instructions.

 ---

 ## Real-Time Packet Inspection